Sir William Francis Cuthbert Garthwaite, 2nd Bt.1

 Last Edited=7 Apr 2011

-He was educated at Eton College, Windsor, Berkshire, England.2 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.2 He gained the rank of Captain in the service of the Black Watch.2 He fought in the Second World War.2 He succeeded to the title of 3rd Baron Forres, of Glenogil, co.
-Forfar [U.K., 1922] on 26 June 1954.2 He succeeded to the title of 3rd Baronet Williamson, of Glenogil, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.2 He gained the rank of Captain in the Black Watch.2 He fought in the Second World War.2 He succeeded as the 3rd Baron Forres, of Glenogil, co.
+Forfar [U.K., 1922] on 26 June 1954.2 He succeeded as the 3rd Baronet Williamson, of Glenogil, co.
 Forfar [U.K., 1909] on 26 June 1954.2

 Children of John Archibald Harford Williamson, 3rd Baron Forres and Gillian Ann MacLean Grant